shanto-323/chat-ai/README.md

 - Images can be sent via URL or Base64
 - Chat history is user-specific and paginated
 - All timestamps are in ISO 8601 format
+- Use `DATABASE_TYPE=mock` for testing without a database
+- Change `JWT_SECRET` in production to a strong random string